Trees

 Creating the right planting conditions for the right tree in the right place is essential for its successful establishment, its ongoing health, form, and its longevity.

-Whilst there are site-specific variations and also bespoke solutions for the successful establishment of new trees, the following information needs to be detailed within the submitted Landscape Layout Plans to demonstrate that the proposed trees can be successfully delivered and will be long-lasting.
+Whilst there are site-specific variations and bespoke solutions for the successful establishment of new trees, the following information needs to be detailed within the submitted Site Wide Landscape Strategy to demonstrate that the proposed trees can be successfully delivered and will be long-lasting.

 Size